 That’s also why there’s so much that’s not in sync, especially at Twickenham.
 Because Peter Jackson worked from the audio, which there’s so much more of, to try to understand what was happening and get the story, then he hoped there was film to go with it, but if there wasn’t they would just find “something innocuous” from that same day to put over the audio.
 Jackson spoke to Robert Rodriguez on his podcast “Something About The Beatles” about the process:

 Here’s a NAGRA clip from the “Yoko sat on an amp” discussion on January 13, with Ringo, Linda, Paul, Neil Aspinall, and Michael Lindsay-Hogg… who all hilariously talk over each other for most of it.

-And here’s another example you might recognize from “Get Back” — they’re counting the songs and they’ve got enough, yay!
+And here’s another example you might recognize from DAY 20 (January 29th) in “Get Back” — they’re counting the songs and they’ve got enough, yay!
 This is a fairly clear clip from the Nagras, but it’s still a great example of the background noises we don’t hear in the doc.
 And the Yoko we don’t hear in the doc.
 (She actually talks pretty regularly in the Nagras.)

 — JANUARY 7 —

 WE’VE BEEN VERY NEGATIVE SINCE MR. EPSTEIN PASSED AWAY

 On January 7 at Twickenham the band talks about effect on the band of the death of their manager Brian Epstein, a person so central to these lads’ lives that, although we will flush out who he was as a to them as person and manager as we go, his centrality to the group is impossible to convey succinctly.
 However, in the video following this one I think John’s reaction to the news gives some idea of the depths of the wound.